openmrs/openmrs-esm-core/docs/main/creating_a_microfrontend.md

         resources: { greeting: fetchGreetingOffline }
       },
     ],
-    // To understand the `extensions` section, please see the extensions
+    // To understand the `extensions` section, please read the "Extension System"
-    // documentation and the offline documentation.
+    // page of the documentation.
     extensions: [
       {
+        // name (required): The name of the extension.
+Must be unique across
+        // all modules in the application.
         name: 'greeting-bot',
+        // load (required): tells the app shell how to load the extension content
+        load: getAsyncLifecycle(() => import('./greeting-bot'), options),
+        // slot (optional): Specifies a slot for the extension to be attached to.
         slot: 'bot-slot',
-        load: getAsyncLifecycle(() => import('./greeting-bot'), options),
+        // slots (optional): Alternative to `slot` which allows attaching to
+        // multiple slots.
+For example:
+        // slots: ['bot-slot', 'greeters-slot']

+        // `online`, `offline`, and `resources` are described in the offline
+        //   support documentation.
+All are optional.
         online: true,
         offline: true,
+        resources: { greeting: fetchGreetingOffline }
       },
     ]
   };